 - a.
 Proposes to initiate or to change the identification, evaluation, or educational placement of your child, or the provision of a free appropriate public education (FAPE) to your child; or - b.
 Refuses to initiate or to change the identification, evaluation, or educational placement of your child, or the provision of FAPE to your child. - c.
-Due process hearing, or an expedited due process hearing, initiated by LEA. - d.
-Refusal of the LEA to agree to an independent educational evaluation (IEE) at public expense. - e.
-Parents' revocation of consent for Early Intervention and related services.
+Change of placement for disciplinary reasons. - d.
+Due process hearing, or an expedited due process hearing, initiated by LEA. - e.
+Refusal of LEA to agree to an independent educational evaluation (IEE) at public expense. - f.
+Parents' revocation of consent for special education and related services.